ymcvalu/fx/README.md

 ```

 - async: make the previous iter execute asynchronously
-- spawn: fan-out and fan-in
+- spawn: dispatch to multiple groutines and fan-in